Updated: Mar 8

 Sensory issues like her head getting wet, being cuddled unless she initiated it, chewing LITERALLY everything, touching things or people too soft or too hard, trouble focusing, sensitivity to light, etc.

 …and the list goes on.
 At this point, when the doctor called me I already knew where we were at.
 I had been saying for awhile that Shay looked so little and that she still acted like a 9-month-old.
 Little did I know, this was part and parcel to her having autism.

 After speaking with her pediatrician, she definitely agreed that it sounded like Shay could potentially be on the spectrum and she ordered tests and evaluations for her.
 She wanted Shay to get her hearing checked and then be evaluated for her speech and a overall ASD evaluation.

-After speaking with the Dr. I also was referred to Tri-Counties Regional Center, a state-funded organization that provides services you may not receive through your insurance.
+After speaking with the Dr. I also was referred to our local Regional Center, a state-funded organization that provides services you may not receive through your insurance.
 They too scheduled an evaluation to watch and observe Shay through various guided activities.

 Her first evaluation was speech and it was a very short video chat that was just asking me questions since obviously, Shay doesn’t communicate.
 We talked and I answered questions, voiced my concerns, and was left with an authorization for speech therapy for Shay.
 Her delay was determined to be severe so this was something I wanted to jump on ASAP.

 From there, she had her evaluation with Tri-Counties.
 It was an hour-long call that consisted of me guiding Shay through simple activities to see if she would A. imitate, B. show interest and C. respond to certain activities like most her age would.
 From there she was observed in play-time to see how she interacted with toys, to watch her stimming behavior, to see if she would respond to me speaking to her, and to also just watch her overall body composition with movement.
 The evaluation ended and I had to wait a week for her results.